lpillmann/covid19-vaccination-data-pipeline/README.md

   - [Singer](https://www.singer.io/) - Used as the standard to write the extraction systems
   - [boto3](https://boto3.amazonaws.com/v1/documentation/api/latest/index.html) - Used to interact with AWS in infrastructure-as-code scripts

+## Acknowledgments

+This project used AWS credits provided by Udacity as part of the Udacity Data Engineering Nanodegree course.